danielgottt/CyberBodega/README.md

 - [VMware Workstation 15](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) - VMware Workstation is a hosted hypervisor that runs on x64 versions of Windows and Linux operating systems
 - [VMware Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) - VMware Fusion is a software hypervisor developed by VMware for Macintosh computers.
 - [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) - VMware ESXi is an enterprise-class, type-1 hypervisor developed by VMware for deploying and serving virtual computers.
+- [Docker](https://www.docker.com/products/docker-desktop) - Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers
+- [Kubernetes](https://kubernetes.io/) - An open-source system for automating deployment, scaling, and management of containerized applications

 ## Virtual Machine Resources
 - [Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) - Pretty self explanatory
 - [Kali Linux](https://www.kali.org/downloads/) - If you want to be a l33t h@ck3r